Mid-City Auto Service

 If you can, please include a picture of the license plate or VIN number.
 Doing so often times saves a tremendous amount of time because before I even return your text message many times I have already been able to look up various different things that matter, like what size engine, what options the vehicle has, whether it’s Two Wheel Drive, Four Wheel Drive or All Wheel Drive.
 That type stuff absolutely matters when discussing a diagnosis you need on a vehicle or discussing needed routine services.
 If I already have that information in that initial communication you send then things can move along much quicker.

-Once we have that initial communication you will then drop the vehicle off – for your convenience we have a 24 hour key drop box that contains envelopes and pens and you can drop your vehicle off before we open, after we are closed, nights, weekends, it doesn’t matter.
+Once we have that initial communication I will let you know when you can drop the vehicle off – for your convenience we have a 24 hour key drop box that contains envelopes and pens and you can drop your vehicle off before we open, after we are closed, nights, weekends, it doesn’t matter – even if it’s during business hours, I won’t be manning the office – you will do like all my customers did after Laura when I was working alone – drop the vehicle off using the key drop box.
+Once the vehicle is ready I will email or text a link for you to click to pay online without having to pay in person.

-If you absolutely do not want to drop off the vehicle without personal contact or pay the bill and pick up the vehicle without personal contact, we can make arrangements to do that in the office, however, we have achieved the success and reputation we have not in SPITE of being unconventional but BECAUSE of it.
-I do not have service writers, I do not have a receptionist, I do not have a secretary, nor someone whose sole purpose is to answer the phone – in fact if you arrive unplanned you may arrive to a locked office if I had to leave to chase after parts or if I’m on a road test or just deeply engrossed in something really technical or time consuming in the shop.
+That said – if you absolutely do not want to drop off the vehicle without personal contact or pay the bill and pick up the vehicle without personal contact, OR if you want to pay with cash, we can make arrangements to do that in the office, HOWEVER, we will have to do so within a narrow window of time that we agree upon that will work for both of us.
+If you arrive unplanned, you WILL arrive to a locked office because I’ll be deeply engrossed in something really technical or time consuming in the shop.

-We are not the “you drive up and we walk out and take a look at something” type shop.
-We are not the “answer every phone call” type shop.
-We are not the “there is always someone in the office” type shop, again, you may in fact arrive to a locked office if your visit is not planned ahead with me.
+We are not the “you drive up and I walk out and take a look at something” type shop.
+We are not the “someone paid just to answer every phone call” type shop.
+We are not the “there is always someone in the office” type shop.
+Again, when I’m working alone you will in fact arrive to a locked office if your visit is not planned ahead with me.

 MANY THANKS for consider us for your service and repair.